Study Law in the Czech Republic

 Student Eligibility

-UIC Law students must be at least a 2L1 with at least a 3.0 CGPA to be eligible for the Masaryk University Exchange Program.
-Students in their final semester of study are eligible for the program, but please note delays may occur which impact graduation and taking the bar exam.
+UIC Law students must be at least a 2L-1 with at least a 3.0 CGPA to be eligible for the Masaryk University Exchange Program.
+Students normally consider studying abroad during either the Spring of their 2L year or the Fall of their 3L year.

 Please read the Study Abroad FAQ for more information.